 The Genome Analysis Toolkit or GATK is a software package developed at the Broad Institute to analyze high-throughput sequencing data.
 The toolkit offers a variety of tools, with a primary focus on variant discovery and genotyping as well as strong emphasis on data quality assurance.

-Looking at Genome Analysis Toolkit customers by industry, we find that Higher Education (29%), Hospital & Health Care (20%), Biotechnology (7%), Pharmaceuticals (7%), Education Management (6%) and Computer Software (5%) are the largest segments.
+Looking at Genome Analysis Toolkit customers by industry, we find that Higher Education (29%), Hospital & Health Care (19%), Education Management (7%), Biotechnology (7%), Pharmaceuticals (7%) and Computer Software (5%) are the largest segments.

-70% of Genome Analysis Toolkit customers are in United States.
+70% of Genome Analysis Toolkit customers are in United States and 6% are in United Kingdom.